-What you must pay when you get these services Outpatient diagnostic tests and therapeutic services and supplies Covered services include, but are not limited to: EKG Screening X-rays All Keystone 65 Rx plans: • Radiation (radium and isotope) therapy, including technician materials and supplies There is no coinsurance or copayment for EKG screening.
-Surgical supplies, such as dressings Keystone 65 Focus Rx: 20% coinsurance out-of-network Splints, casts, and other devices used to reduce fractures and dislocations Laboratory tests Laboratory Tests Blood - including storage and administration.
-All components of blood are covered beginning with the first pint used All Keystone 65 Rx plans: There is no coinsurance or copayment for laboratory tests.
-Keystone 65 Focus Rx: • Other outpatient diagnostic tests, e.g., ultrasounds and sleep studies (home or outpatient) 20% coinsurance out-of-network EKG screening Services must be performed at your PCP's designated site, with the exception of • • approved home sleep studies. • MRI/MRA, CT scans, PET scans, nuclear cardiology studies, proton beam therapy · Radiation Therapy All Keystone 65 Rx plans: \$60 copayment per provider, per date of service \$0 copayment for radiation therapy with a diagnosis of breast cancer Keystone 65 Focus Rx: 20% coinsurance out-of-network 1
+Services that are covered for you What you must pay when you get these services Outpatient diagnostic tests and therapeutic services and supplies Covered services include, but are not limited to: EKG Screening X-rays All Keystone 65 Rx plans: Radiation (radium and isotope) therapy, There is no coinsurance or copayment for EKG screening. including technician materials and supplies Keystone 65 Focus Rx: Surgical supplies, such as dressings 20% coinsurance out of network Splints, casts, and other devices used to reduce fractures and dislocations Laboratory Tests Laboratory tests All Keystone 65 Rx plans: Blood - including storage and administration.
+There is no coinsurance or All components of blood are covered beginning copayment for laboratory tests. with the first pint used Keystone 65 Focus Rx: Other outpatient diagnostic tests, e.g., ultrasounds and sleep studies (home or 20% coinsurance out of network outpatient) EKG screening Services must be performed at your PCP's designated site, with the MRI/MRA, CT scans, PET scans, nuclear exception of approved home sleep cardiology studies, proton beam therapy studies.
+Radiation Therapy Keystone 65 Basic Rx, Keystone 65 Focus Rx and Keystone 65 Preferred Rx: \$60 copayment per provider, per date of service Keystone 65 Select: \$75 copayment per provider, per (continued) date of service \$0 copayment for radiation therapy with a diagnosis of breast cancer Keystone 65 Focus Rx: 20% coinsurance out of network

-Services that are covered for you What you must pay when you get these services Outpatient diagnostic tests and therapeutic services and supplies (continued) Complex Radiology (e.g., MRI/MRA, CT scans, nuclear cardiology studies) Keystone 65 Basic Rx: \$170 copayment per provider, per date of service Keystone 65 Focus Rx: \$170 copayment per provider, per date of service 20% coinsurance out-of-network Keystone 65 Preferred Rx: \$150 copayment per provider, per date of service Keystone 65 Select Rx: \$200 copayment per provider, per date of service Routine Radiology (e.g., X-ray, radiology, diagnostic services, ultrasounds) Keystone 65 Basic Rx: \$40 copayment per provider, per date of service Keystone 65 Focus Rx: \$30 copayment per provider, per date of service 20% coinsurance out-of-network Keystone 65 Preferred Rx: \$40 copayment per provider, per date of service Keystone 65 Select Rx: \$40 copayment per provider, per date of service (continued)
+Services that are covered for you What you must pay when you get these services Outpatient diagnostic tests and therapeutic services and supplies (continued) Complex Radiology (e.g., MRI/MRA, CT scans, nuclear cardiology studies) Keystone 65 Basic Rx: \$170 copayment per provider, per date of service Keystone 65 Focus Rx: \$160 copayment per provider, per date of service 20% coinsurance out of network Keystone 65 Preferred Rx: \$150 copayment per provider, per date of service Keystone 65 Select Rx: \$200 copayment per provider, per date of service Routine Radiology (e.g., X-ray, radiology, diagnostic services, ultrasounds) Keystone 65 Basic Rx: \$40 copayment per provider, per date of service Keystone 65 Focus Rx: \$30 copayment per provider, per date of service 20% coinsurance out of network Keystone 65 Preferred Rx: \$40 copayment per provider, per date of service Keystone 65 Select Rx: \$40 copayment per provider, per date of service

-Services that are covered for you What you must pay when you get these services Outpatient diagnostic tests and therapeutic services and supplies (continued) All Keystone 65 Rx plans: \$0 copayment for certain diagnostic tests (e.g., home-based sleep studies provided by a home health agency, or diagnostic mammogram that results from a preventive mammogram) If services are performed at an ambulatory surgical center (ASC) or an outpatient hospital facility (OHF), you may be responsible for: Keystone 65 Basic Rx: A \$200 (ASC) or \$350 (OHF) copayment per visit Keystone 65 Focus Rx: A \$200 (ASC) or \$325 (OHF) copayment per visit 20% coinsurance out-of-network Keystone 65 Preferred Rx: A \$125 (ASC) or \$350 (OHF) copayment per visit Keystone 65 Select Rx: A \$200 (ASC) or \$350 (OHF) copayment per visit All Keystone 65 Rx plans: Please check with your provider prior to scheduling services to see if the site is identified as part of a hospital, as the higher outpatient hospital facility copayment would apply.
+Services that are covered for you What you must pay when you get these services Outpatient diagnostic tests and therapeutic services and supplies (continued) All Keystone 65 Rx plans: \$0 copayment for certain diagnostic tests (e.g., home-based sleep studies provided by a home health agency, or diagnostic mammogram that results from a preventive mammogram) If services are performed at an ambulatory surgical center (ASC) or an outpatient hospital facility (OHF), you may be responsible for: Keystone 65 Basic Rx: A \$200 (ASC) or \$350 (OHF) copayment per visit Keystone 65 Focus Rx: A \$200 (ASC) or \$325 (OHF) copayment per visit 20% coinsurance out of network Keystone 65 Preferred Rx: A \$125 (ASC) or \$350 (OHF) copayment per visit Keystone 65 Select Rx: A \$200 (ASC) or \$350 (OHF) copayment per visit All Keystone 65 Rx plans: Please check with your provider prior to scheduling services to see if the site is identified as part of a hospital, as the higher outpatient hospital facility copayment would apply. (continued)